 A few months ago, the Water Research Foundation issued an updated report on the topic of lead and copper corrosion.
 In this report of nearly 20,000 words, two words never appear: fluoride or fluoridation.
 Why?
 Clearly, water quality experts do not view fluoridated water as anything to fear in terms of lead exposure.
 And neither should we.

 Rather than waiting for someone in your community or state to start circulating unfounded fears, I encourage all Americans who care about oral health to talk about the importance of water fluoridation.
-Find an opportunity to share the good news—the crucial role that fluoridated water has played in reducing the rate of tooth decay.
+Find an opportunity to share the good news—the crucial role that fluoridated water has played in reducing the rate of tooth decay by 25% for adults and children, regardless of age, sex, race, level of education, or access to dental care.

 As the Centers for Disease Control and Prevention reports, lead is “rarely detected in most drinking water supplies.”
 Most metropolitan water systems invest tremendous time and resources to carefully monitor water quality.
 In the city of Seattle, for example, a team of 25 chemists, microbiologists and other staff collect water samples at least once each week from more than 200 sampling stations.